-As a former Passaic County prosecutor, attorney Krenar Camili has seen all kinds of criminal matters, and taken many cases large and small to trial.
-You can trust that he is prepared to fight your charges, whether a less serious offense only involving a few hundred dollars, or a more serious criminal offense involving tens of thousands of dollars in merchandise.
+As a former Passaic County prosecutor, attorney Krenar Camili and his law partner Joseph Capo have seen all kinds of criminal matters and taken many cases large and small to trial.
+You can trust that they are prepared to fight your charges, whether a less serious offense only involving a few hundred dollars, or a more serious criminal offense involving tens of thousands of dollars in merchandise.
 You don’t have to let a mistake jeopardize your freedom and future.
 Put your rights and interests in the hands of a battle-tested criminal defense attorney so you can be assured that you’ll be able to handle anything the criminal justice system may throw at you in your case.

 Don’t leave the outcome of your case to chance in the criminal justice system.
 You can act to help pursue a favorable outcome to your charges.
-Contact Camili Law, LLC for a free initial case evaluation to discuss your legal rights and options for defending yourself against shoplifting or other theft charges in New Jersey.
+Contact Camili & Capo, PA for a free initial case evaluation to discuss your legal rights and options for defending yourself against shoplifting or other theft charges in New Jersey.

 The New Jersey shoplifting statute expressly identifies several acts that can constitute the criminal offense of shoplifting: